 6. Organize your passwords

 Passwords are critical in ensuring data privacy.
-You cannot afford to forget them as these grant you access to your platform and tools.
+You cannot afford to forget them as this grants you access to your platform and tools.
 Store them in an online password vault that’s guaranteed safe and fool-proof.

 7. Update your social media accounts